GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205509133-056403c2-2ad0-4ecf-874a-f03c44e45bb8.png)

-lastly but not least, we need to add the pages to the facebook links within our website, so anywhere with an ```<a></a> ``` tag linked to facebook needs our Facebook page link added directly to it.
+lastly but not least, we need to add the pages to the Facebook links within our website, so anywhere with an ```<a></a> ``` tag linked to Facebook needs our Facebook page link added directly to it.

 ![image](https://user-images.githubusercontent.com/72948843/205509648-7574c2ad-e703-4f5a-93fc-19ccd36739e8.png)

-To generate a larger awareness of our social media presence, I added a larger link to our facebook page so that it attracts the eye of any visiting site users.
+To generate a larger awareness of our social media presence, I added a larger link to our Facebook page so that it attracts the eye of any visiting site users.

 ![image](https://user-images.githubusercontent.com/72948843/205509961-8ea9e613-b7a0-483f-a166-55eca4607033.png)